PamTheSpam/Organizer/README.md

 ```bash
 cd Organizer
 ```
-And to finnaly install it type:
+And to finally install it type:
 ```bash
 pip install --editable .
 ```